-- The piston descends with the inlet opening (called a "port") open, and the exhaust port closed.
-An explosive charge of petrol and air is sucked in (Inlet Stroke). - Piston rises, both ports closed, and compresses mixture (Compression Stroke).
+The piston descends with the inlet opening (called a "port") open, and the exhaust port closed.
+An explosive charge of petrol and air is sucked in (Inlet Stroke).

-This diagram Illustrates how, in a 4-stroke engine, the piston has to go down twice and up twice to produce one power impulse.
+This diagram illustrates how, in a 4-stroke engine, the piston has to go down twice and up twice to produce one power impulse.